mshr-h/fibonacci_verilog/README.md

 This is a hardware implemetation of [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) calculator written in Verilog-HDL.
 It supports req/ack handshake protocol.
+I've tested on MU500-RX and DE1-SoC fpga board.

 ## Required Tools